imatari/curious_moon/README.md

 Get to the part in the book that covers Importing and Normalizing

 Please visit our Resource Links page for the CodeBuddies Hangout link for our group as well as a number of other resources to help you in this journy through _A Curious Moon_!

+Before we meet again, please go to this page and edit so you can add what you would like to discuss! : )